simonmonk/squid/README.md

 $ sudo python gui.py
 ```

 This will open up the window below.
 Dragging the sliders about will allow you to mix any color.
+Note that this esample program requires a graphical interface so you cannot run it from SSH.

 ![GUI Example](http://www.simonmonk.org/wp-content/uploads/2014/09/sliders_gui.png)